-Technological changes affect current developments of the transmission and distribution network levels.
+Technological changes affect transmission and distribution networks.
 Therefore, at both network levels of the electricity sector we find some incentives regarding the installation and operation of smart grids and smart meters.
 At the electricity DSO level, there are also some incentives established for the integration of renewable distributed generation.
 In general, more incentives are implemented at the DSO level than at the TSO level and more in the electricity sector than in the gas sector.
 Concerning trending topics and regulatory improvements, many regulators are considering adjustments in their next regulatory period.